-CAC associate degrees require 60-64 semester credits and share five basic "blocks" in addition to CAC degree core requirements, specifically: General Education, Special Awareness Requirements, Core Courses, Subject Options, Electives and Other CAC Requirements.
-Students completing these degrees with a minimum cumulative grade point average (CGPA) of 2.0 on a 4.0 grade scale typically matriculate to an Arizona public university with junior status and only need an additional 56-60 university credits to complete a bachelor's degree consisting of 120 credits.
+Central Arizona College (CAC) offers students one- and twoyear programs to meet their diverse interests and goals, including a variety of disciplines in nearly 150 degrees and certificates.
+These may be completed over an extended period to accommodate nontraditional students.
+Students completing these degrees with a cumulative grade point average (CGPA) of 2.0 on a 4.0 grade scale typically matriculate to an Arizona public university with junior status and only need an additional 56-60 university credits to complete a bachelor's degree consisting of 120 credits.